Skip to main content

 (12) Have the ability to submit prescriptions electronically.

-(13) Ensure than an e-PRAF is submitted for every pregnant individual.
+(13) Ensure that an e-PRAF is submitted for every pregnant woman.

 (D) Attribution.